nervous-systems/cljs-lambda/README.md

     :invoke cljs-lambda-example.cat/meow}]}}
 ```

-If `:aws-profile` is present, the value will be passed as `--profile` to all invocations of the AWS CLI.
+If `:aws-profile` is present, the value will be passed as `--profile` to all invocations of the AWS CLI, otherwise the CLI's default profile will be used.

 ## Function Configuration